errael/astrology-castro/README.md

 ##      TODO
 Handle single file compilation, uses the .map file as input.
+Not sure this is an essential feature.

 ##     Warnings/Oddities: